yaal-coop/canaille/doc/references/configuration.rst

 If a same configuration option is defined by different ways, here is how Canaille will choose which one to use:

 - environment vars have priority over the environment file and the configuration file;
-- environment file will have priority over the configuration file.
+- environment file will have priority over the configuration file;
+- if no configuration method is used, Canaille will look for a ``canaille.toml`` configuration file in the current working directory.

 Parameters
 ==========